MUKILAN0608/INR-Converter/README.md

 # INR-Converter
-n INR converter is a tool or software used to convert amounts from one currency to the Indian Rupee (INR), which is the official currency of India.
-These converters help in calculating how much one currency is worth in terms of INR, or vice versa, based on real-time exchange rates.
+ INR converter is a tool or software used to convert amounts from one currency to the Indian Rupee (INR), which is the official currency of India.
+These converters help in calculating how much one currency is worth in terms of INR.